 We agree that unfair or poorly conceived retention tactics cheapen your brand.
 Cell phone providers, cable companies and satellite TV providers are all famous for their “low introductory rates.”
 And then they stick it to you after your initial term expires.
 The difference for you is that you likely do not have a competitor that your customer or member can easily “jump ship” to.
 Your multi-year discount is a fair and equitable offer that is made to all members at any time.
-(Before you say it—acquisition discounts are another topic and have other arguments for and against.)
+(Before you say it—acquisition discounts are another topic.)

 “We will lose revenue by offering a multi-year discount.”

-As already demonstrated in this article, it will not result in lost revenue over time.
+As already demonstrated in this article, a best-practice, multi-year offer will not result in lost revenue over time.
 Of course, too deep of a discount or not monitoring the effective take-rate of an offer could result in revenue loss.
-But in general, a well-executed multi-year discount will result in more people retained (future revenue and retention cost avoidance) and more cash in the door than would be the case with no multi-year discount.
+But in general, a well-executed, multi-year discount will result in more people retained (future revenue and retention cost avoidance) and more cash in the door than would be the case with no multi-year discount.

 “I don’t have the money in my budget.”